 Effective system safety and emergency management efforts require learning from failure, and from success.
 Lessons learned will be presented here, often illustrated through an accident or incident.
 Note that in discussing these events, the intent is not to oversimplify the conditions that led to the incidents or to place blame on individuals and organizations.
 Rarely is there only one identifiable cause leading to the accident.
 Accidents and incidents are usually the result of complex factors that include hardware, software, human interactions, procedures, and organizational influences.
 Readers are encouraged to review the full investigation reports referenced to understand the often complex conditions that led to each accident discussed here.

-Visit this page weekly for a new system safety lesson learned.
+Visit this page regularly for a new system safety lesson learned.